Car seat safety

 Here are the things to review with your car seat installation and to make sure it’s safe.
-This video will speak about the essential pieces needed to ensure your car seat is installed correctly.
+This video presents the essential pieces needed to ensure your car seat is installed correctly.

 Colder weather and winter months

 This video will help you understand what your child can wear safely in their car seat during colder weather and why.
-Make sure what they wear won’t affect their safety.
+Make sure what they wear will not affect their safety.

-Public Health Sudbury & Districts has created this Car Seat Safety e-Learning module to help you educate parents and caregivers about car seat safety.
+If you are a parent, or if you are an agency looking to educate parents and caregivers about car seat safety, Public Health Sudbury & Districts has created this Car Seat Safety e-Learning module to help.
+Car Seat Safety e-Learning module.
 Completion of this module does NOT certify you as a Child Passenger Safety Technician.